Without Care | Finch Lane Gallery | Salt Lake City, UT | June 8–July 17, 2026

 Without Care

-Without Care merges craft traditions of papermaking, quilting, and beadwork with the industrial ecology of Superfund sites in the Salt Lake region.
-Through a series of site visits, the artist walks, observes, and gathers plant materials from these contaminated landscapes, processing them into handmade papers to piece into symbolic quilt forms.
-Without Care meditates on the current ecological state of Superfund sites where minerals featured in the U.S. Geological Survey 2025 List of Critical Minerals have been extracted or processed.
-This federal list outlines minerals deemed vital for the U.S. economy and national security.
-With a focus on the Bingham Canyon Copper Mine and US Magnesium, this body of work sheds light on how efforts toward national security take shape on the land.
+Through craft practices of papermaking, quilting, and beadwork, Without Care meditates on the current ecological state of Superfund sites where minerals featured in the U.S. Geological Survey (USGS) 2025 List of Critical Minerals have been extracted and processed.
+This federal list outlines minerals deemed vital for U.S. economic and national security.
+The recent expansion of this list brings with it a warning of a potential mining boom in the West.
+As this list slates minerals for future extraction, Without Care surveys a living archive of Critical Mineral operations in the Salt Lake region.
+With a focus on the Bingham Canyon Copper Mine and US Magnesium, artist Michelle Wentling sheds light on how economic and national security priorities shape land use in the West.